delgebaly/DH150-DanyaElgebaly/README.md

 Issues

 ## 1. Visibility of System Status
+- _Severity Rating: 1_
+- The UCLA Athletics website does a good job of communicating visibility of system status.
+When users navigate through the website, it is coherent how the website is working or not.
+In particular, the signaling produced when a button has been clicked as well as loading a new page, are two particular examples of good UX design on this site.
+I've attached the screen that indicates a page is loading as it seems to be quite simple, but also keeps a high level aesthetic appeal, with respect to UCLA's branding.

 ## 2. Match Between System and the Real World
+- _Severity Rating: 1_
+- The UCLA Athletics website does a good job of ensuring that information is communicated through and understandable way.
+- Pac 12 logo

 ## 3. User Control and Freedom
+- _Severity Rating: 1_
+- Transition between sports

 ## 4. Consistency and Standards
+- _Severity Rating: 1_
+- "Becoming a bruin?"

 ## 5. Error Prevention
+- _Severity Rating: 1_

 ## 6. Recognition Rather Than Recall
+- _Severity Rating: 1_

 ## 7. Flexibility and Efficiency of Use
+- - _Severity Rating: 1_
+- Lots of shortcuts - cluttered

 ## 8. Aesthetic and Minimalist Design
+- _Severity Rating: 1_
+- Well branded, information cluttering
+- Reorganization of ticket page

 ## 9. Help Users Recognize, Diagnose, and Recover from Errors
+- _Severity Rating: 1_

 ## 10. Help and Documentation
+- _Severity Rating: 1_